sumit0042/phaser2DAssessment/README.md

 - Take alternate turns to move the rook
 - Use mouse to move the rook to the new position
 ## Further Improvements
-- Implement Player Profile using session id.
-Currently, no more than 2 players can play if they have the link to the game.
+- Currently, no more than 2 players can play if they have the link to the game.
 Avoid this, allow more instances of game for new joinees or provide them with spectator role.
-In the meantime, disconnect socket after 10 min of testing.
+In the meantime, disconnect socket after 10 min of testing so that others can test.
 And if new connection, then new game from rook at 7, 7
-- Add Game Over Condition and restart for gameover due to timeout
 - Add Game Over Animations, Blinking Animation for hint and reward, Hover Animation etc
 - Add Design Documentation and Code Comments for latest commmit
 ## Logic